 Legislature’s plan returns more than $2.5 billion to people who need it most

-State Rep. Luke Meerman has helped approve a plan that would provide much-needed tax relief for families, seniors, workers and veterans in Michigan.
+State Rep. Julie Calley today voted to provide much-needed tax relief for families, seniors, workers and veterans in Michigan.

-Meerman, R-Coopersville, said the more than $2.5 billion tax cut plan – made possible by an unprecedented state revenue surplus – will allow people to keep more of their own money at a time of historic inflation rates.
+Calley, of Portland, said the more than $2.5 billion tax cut plan – made possible by an unprecedented state revenue surplus – will put more money in people’s wallets at a time when everyone is struggling under the weight of historic inflation rates.

 Highlights of the plan include: